jemothy/kotlin-anagram-kata/README.md

-# kata
+# kotlin anagram

-## A place to store coding challenges and kata exercises
+## A simple kotlin project for an anagram algorithm